A Kennedy press conference was something to look forward to because of the young president’s witty responses to reporters.

 During another, correspondent May Craig asked him whether he thought “Mrs. Murphy” should have to take into her home a lodger she doesn’t want — or would he accept a change in the civil rights bill to exempt small boardinghouses?

-Kennedy replied, “The question would be, it seems to me, Mrs. Craig, whether Mrs. Murphy had a substantial impact on interstate commerce.”
+Kennedy then replied, “The question would be, it seems to me, Mrs. Craig, whether Mrs. Murphy had a substantial impact on interstate commerce.”

 During one press conference, he was asked if he had to do it over again would he work for the presidency and whether he recommended it to others.